 While some of these rules for the all-inclusive resorts in Punta Cana might sound bothersome, they are not.
 The hotels do their best to prevent any inconveniences for the guests.
 The vibe is really easy-going and 98% of the time, you don’t feel that you are vacationing during a pandemic.
 In the meantime, most of the Punta Cana covid restrictions in the resorts have been lifted as well, so that discos are going to reopen, social activities are getting back on the schedule and face mask obligation is seen less strict in some of the hotels.
 Occupancy levels have also significantly risen to (more than) pre-pandemic level, hence the Punta Cana resorts in 2022 are much more busy and active in comparison to 2020.

-As of December 2021, most all-inclusive resorts in Punta Cana are open again, probably around 95%.
-Some of the reopened resorts are Barcelo Bavaro Beach, Be Live Collection Punta Cana, Breathless Punta Cana, Catalonia Royal Bavaro, Dreams Macao Beach, Excellence El Carmen, Grand Sirenis Resort Punta Cana, Hard Rock Punta Cana, Iberostar Grand, Lopesan Costa Bavaro, Majestic Mirage, Melia Caribe Beach, Nickelodeon Punta Cana, RIU Palace Punta Cana, Royalton Punta Cana, Secrets Cap Cana and Secrets Royal Beach.
+As of February 2022, most all-inclusive resorts in Punta Cana are open again, probably around 95%.
+Some of the reopened resorts are Barcelo Bavaro Beach, Be Live Collection Punta Cana, Breathless Punta Cana, Catalonia Royal Bavaro, Dreams Macao Beach, Excellence El Carmen, Finest Punta Cana, Grand Sirenis Resort Punta Cana, Hard Rock Punta Cana, Iberostar Grand, Lopesan Costa Bavaro, Majestic Mirage, Melia Caribe Beach, Nickelodeon Punta Cana, RIU Palace Punta Cana, Royalton Punta Cana, Secrets Cap Cana and Secrets Royal Beach.

 Some of the resorts still closed (as of December 2021) are Grand Bahía Principe Turquesa, Natura Park Resort or Le Sivory Port Bleue.

 Good to know: what happens if you get tested positive in a resort